Skip to main content

 Making the URL dynamic using values from parsed results in URL

-You can include values from your parsed result in the URL using the {field_name} convention.
+You can dynamically include parsed field values in the URL using {field_name}.

 You can enter several fields in the URL this way.